Project Offset Phase Three - Getting the best from the floating vibrato

 Stay Trem Tremolo Arm Kit

-The AVRI trem still utilises a push in arm, which works well, but seeing as it needs to be purchased separately anyway I actually opted to give the Stay Trem upgrade arm a try.
+The AVRI trem still utilises a push in arm, which works well, but seeing as it needs to be purchased separately from the unit anyway I actually opted to give the Stay Trem upgrade arm a try.
 A couple of blog posts ago, you may remember the '77 Jazzmaster feature I did, well that guitar was outfitted with the ST arm and I was really impressed.
-I liked it's slight curve instead of 'kink' which my existing import arm had, which seemed to sit perfectly where you need it, but more importantly has a more prominent 'pop' into position when attaching, locking it in to the trem unit.
+I liked it's slight curve instead of 'kink' which my existing import arm had, which seemed to sit perfectly where you need it, but more importantly has a more prominent 'pop' into position when attaching, thanks to a locking collet, locking it in to the trem unit.
 No more arm dropping out!
 I'm sold.

 The Stay Trem thimble to the left, with the standard AVRI item to the right.